 Now we show that the orbit--type structure of $\mathcal Z_P$ transfers to $N$.
 In particular, the isotropy subgroups and the local linear models of the action on $N$ coincide with those of the model space.

-\begin{prop} Let $\mathcal Z_P$ be a moment--angle manifold with the canonical action of $G=T^m$ (respectively $G=Q^m$), and let $N$ be a locally linear $G$--manifold.
+\begin{prop} Let \(\mathcal Z_P\) be a moment--angle manifold with the canonical action of \(G=T^m\) respectively \(G=Q^m\), and let \(N\) be a locally linear \(G\)-manifold.
 Suppose that

-is a $G$--equivariant homotopy equivalence.
-Then the following hold: \begin{enumerate} \item[(1)] the $G$--action on $N$ is effective; \item[(2)] every nontrivial isotropy subgroup of the $G$--action on $N$ is a coordinate subgroup of $G$; \item[(3)] the isotropy subgroups of the actions on $N$ and $\mathcal Z_P$ coincide. \end{enumerate} \end{prop} \begin{proof} (1) Suppose that some nontrivial element $g\in G$ fixes $N$ pointwise.
-Let $H=\langle g\rangle$.
-Then $N^H=N$.
-Since $f$ is an equivariant homotopy equivalence, it induces a homotopy equivalence (cf. \cite[Cor.
-II.5.5]{bredon})
+is a \(G\)-equivariant homotopy equivalence.
+Then the following hold: \begin{enumerate} \item[(1)] the \(G\)-action on \(N\) is effective; \item[(2)] if \(H\) is an isotropy subgroup occurring in \(N\), then \(H\) is contained in an isotropy subgroup occurring in the canonical \(G\)-action on \(\mathcal Z_P\). \end{enumerate} \end{prop}

+\begin{proof} \begin{enumerate} \item[(1)] Suppose that some nontrivial element \(g\in G\) fixes \(N\) pointwise.
+Let \(H=\overline{\langle g\rangle}.\) We take the closure because fixed-point-set results for compact Lie group actions are applied to closed subgroups.
+Since the action is continuous and \(g\) fixes \(N\) pointwise, every element of \(H\) fixes \(N\) pointwise.
+Hence \(N^H=N.\) Since \(f\) is a \(G\)-equivariant homotopy equivalence and \(H\) is closed, it induces a homotopy equivalence